‘What is my landlord hiding from me?’ is one of the first questions you should ask yourself when considering renting a property in Nigeria.

 For more advice on this topic you can reach us here.

-CEO of Tenant Home Finders, Seasoned Entrepreneur & Writer.
-Kola Adisa is a specialist private property finder with considerable experience in the real estate and relocation’s industry in Nigeria helping hundreds of families with specific needs find the property they want.
+CEO of Home Finders, Seasoned Entrepreneur & Writer.
+Kola Adisa is a specialist private property finder with staggering experience in the real estate and relocation’s industry in Nigeria.
+He is helping hundreds of families with specific needs find the properties they want in the shortest possible time.
 Kola also runs Iyanda’s Diary